 - If your annual income from all sources is less than NZ$14000 your tax code is ‘SB’.

 - If your annual income from all sources is between NZ$14001 and NZ$48000 your tax code is ‘S’.

 - If your annual income from all sources is between NZ$48001 and NZ$7000 your tax code is ‘ST’.

 There are a few other tax code options for specific occupations in New Zealand, which may well apply to people on a working holiday, especially if working in farming for a wage.
 These are as follows:

-- Schedular payments – this tax code is for independent contractors, not employees.
-Refer to the list of types of contractor work on page four of the IR 330 form in order to fill out your schedular payment activity on the first page of the IR 330 form.
+This tax code is for independent contractors, not employees.
+Refer to the list of types of contractor work on page four of the IR 330 form in order to fill out your scheduler payment activity on the first page of the IR 330 form.
 The tax code is ‘WT’.

 More about taxes in New Zealand